PaddlePaddle/PaddleSpeech/docs/source/asr/PPASR.md

 The main characteristics of PP-ASR are shown below:
 -  Provides pre-trained models on Chinese/English open source datasets: aishell(Chinese), wenetspeech(Chinese) and librispeech(English).
-The models includes deepspeech2 and conformer/transformer.
+The models include deepspeech2 and conformer/transformer.
 -  Support model training on Chinese/English datasets.
 -  Support model inference using the command line.
-You can use to use `paddlespeech asr --model xxx --input xxx.wav` to use pre-trained model to do model inference.
+You can use to use `paddlespeech asr --model xxx --input xxx.wav` to use the pre-trained model to do model inference.
 -  Support deployment of streaming ASR server.
 Besides ASR function, the server supports timestamp function.
 -  Support customized auto speech recognition and deployment.